9 Best Website Builders for Artists (tips from an artist)

 If you love the Notion dashboard experience, then why not house your artist portfolio there?

 Notion isn’t just a productivity app.
-You can also build simple websites.
+You can also build simple websites or portfolios.
 You’ve probably visited a Notion web page too.
 For example, job listings, sales pages, personal resumes, portfolio sites and even blogs are all possible with Notion.

 If you’re a native Notion lover and prefer minimalism and simplicity in design, then Notion could be the move.